zeruhur/thalassa/Thálassa.md

 **6. Causing Separation:** A permanent curse that allows to physically divide two objects.

-**7. Charm Beasts:** It enslaves beasts and non-rational creatures to the caster for 2d6 turns.
+**7. Charm Beasts:** It enslaves beasts and non-rational creatures to the practitioner for 2d6 turns.

-**8. Coerce:** Forces a sentient creature or human to respond to the caster's command.
+**8. Coerce:** Forces a sentient creature or human to respond to the practitioner's command.
 Lasts 3 turns.

 **9. Consecration:** Gives a temporary boost to KRA or TEK of +3 for 1d6 turns.